 Providing Supportive Services

 Who provides it?
-Colleges and community-based nonprofits.
+Academic supports are generally provided by colleges and community-based nonprofits.

 Why is it important?
 People pursuing education and training to improve their skills may need supports beyond traditional classroom learning to successfully complete programs and master skills.
 Many students enter college or training without the academic skills needed to succeed.